numenta/NAB/nab/detectors/htmjava/README.md

 ## Installation

+### Docker

+This detector is also provided within a docker image, available with `docker pull numenta/nab:py2.7`.

 ### Java

 First make sure you have __java 8__ installed.
 You should see a version number matchin 1.8.XXXX.